Skip to main content

 • Featured images improve engagement and visual appeal

-• Header selection impacts user experience and conversion goals
+• Header selection affects user experience and conversion goals

-Understanding when to use Pages versus Posts—and when to leverage the NC State Theme’s custom post types—is crucial for creating an effective, well-organized website.
-Pages provide the structural foundation, Posts deliver timely content, and custom post types offer specialized solutions for academic institutions.
+Understanding when to use Pages versus Posts — and when to leverage the NC State Theme’s custom post types — is crucial for creating an effective, well-organized website.
+Pages provide the structural foundation; Posts deliver timely content; and custom post types offer specialized solutions for academic institutions, from program listings to media coverage archives.

-Remember: the choice between content types isn’t just about organization—it affects how users discover, navigate, and interact with your content.
+Remember: The choice between content types isn’t just about organization.
+It also affects how users discover, navigate and interact with your content.
 Choose the type that best serves both your content strategy and your users’ needs.

 For technical questions about implementing these content types, contact the University Communications team.